mehdigoom/ValjangEngine4.0.x/DONORS.md

-# Donors to the Godot Engine project
+# Donors to the Valjang Engine project

-Godot Engine is a non-profit project developed by a community of voluntary contributors, as well as occasional paid contributors thanks to the financial support of generous donors.
+Valjang Engine is a non-profit project developed by a community of voluntary contributors, as well as occasional paid contributors thanks to the financial support of generous donors.